l8smartlight/l8-sdk-android-V2.0/README.md

 ## 3. How it works

-Now when you want to set a led o put a new image in a L8 device, you can do all kind of operation through AndroidL8Manager.
+Now when you want to set a led or put a new image in a L8 device, you can do all kind of operations through AndroidL8Manager.

 **Example of use:**